-- The sum dwarfs a $9.9 million settlement J&J reached with the state of Washington last April and a $117 million settlement with a coalition of more than 40 states for $117 million in October.
+- The sum dwarfs a $9.9 million settlement J&J reached with the state of Washington last April and a settlement with a coalition of more than 40 states for $117 million in October.
 AG offices in West Virginia and Oregon have filed their own lawsuits against J&J in recent months.

 J&J and subsidiary Ethicon reportedly sold at least 470,000 pelvic mesh products in the U.S. between 2008 and 2014.
 After a multistate investigation found J&J neglected to inform patients and doctors of the potentially severe complications, California's DOJ sued J&J in May 2016 and began a nine-week trial last July.

 San Diego Superior Court Judge Eddie Sturgeon ruled that J&J broke California’s Unfair Competition Law and False Advertising Law.

 "Johnson & Johnson intentionally concealed the risks of its pelvic mesh implant devices.
 It robbed women and their doctors of their ability to make informed decisions about whether to permanently implant the products in patients’ bodies," Becerra said in a statement Thursday.
 "Johnson & Johnson knew the danger of its mesh products but put profits ahead of the health of millions of women.
 Today we achieved justice for the women and families forever scarred by Johnson & Johnson’s dishonesty."